-

 - lab@nebest-cot.nl

-When a coating or paint system does not perform as expected, this can cause downtime, additional costs and safety risks.
-With our inspection and damage analysis services, we quickly and accurately determine what is going wrong — and, importantly, how it can be resolved.
-An independent expert assessment by Nebest COT is especially valuable when there is a dispute involving coated products or materials.
+When a coating or paint layer does not perform as expected, it can lead to downtime, additional costs, and safety risks.
+With our inspection and damage analysis, we quickly and accurately identify what is going wrong – and more importantly: how it can be resolved.

-Our specialists carry out a comprehensive assessment of the substrate, coating layers and environmental conditions.
-Using modern measuring equipment, we evaluate, among other things:
+Our specialists perform a complete assessment of the substrate, coating layers, and environmental factors.
+Using modern measuring equipment, we check factors including:

 - Layer thicknesses